-It was in the Southern colonies (states), where staple crops such as tobacco and rice were grown and the demand for European field labor may have been especially high, that land grants were most targeted as attracting indentured servants and other migrants.
+It was in the southern colonies (states), where staple crops such as tobacco and rice were grown and the demand for European field labor may have been especially high, that land grants were most targeted at attracting indentured servants and other migrants.
 During the seventeenth century, Virginia introduced the headright system (grants of land to settlers, or to those who enticed others to settle) to stimulate in-migration, with the only requirement a three-year period of settlement.
-Indentured servant laborers who came to Virginia were generally to be granted fifty acres when their term had expired.
+Indentured servant laborers who came to Virginia were generally to be granted 50 acres when their term had expired.
 Variants of the headright system were adopted in Maryland and the Carolinas.
 The Middle Atlantic colonies of New Jersey and Pennsylvania also employed variants of the headright system, but, in both, the grants of land were subsidized, rather than free.
 Late in the eighteenth century, after independence, a number of what were now state governments extended their liberal land policies to include preemption for squatters.32

 It is perhaps worth highlighting how different the attention to, and prevalence of, land ownership was in the northern part of North America as compared to Europe.
-Tenancy and farm labor were clearly much more common in Britain and France than in their American colonies on the mainland, with these European arrangements and other means of allocating land achieved over a very long history and in environments with rather different land-labor ratios.33 The attempts to bring variants of the British manorial system to, for example, Maryland and Pennsylvania, and the French seigneurial system (in Canada), were, however, not successful given the land availability, crops to be grown, and their optimal scale of production.
-Thus, in the French and British mainland colonies, there was adaptation in land policy to allow for smaller units worked by owner-occupiers and for more flexibility in pro-
+Tenancy, and farm labor, were clearly much more common in Britain and France than in their American colonies on the mainland, with these arrangements and other means of allocating land achieved over a very long history and in environments with rather different land-labor ratios.33 The attempts to bring variants of the British manorial system to, for example Maryland and Pennsylvania, and the French seigneurial system (in Canada), were, however, not successful, given the land availability, crops to be grown, and their optimal scale of production.
+Thus, in the French and British mainland colonies, there was adaptation in land policy to allow for smaller units worked by owner-occupiers and for more flexibility in production.34 These adaptations meant that the distribution and allocation of land were more similar across these colonies than they were with those in the metropolis in Europe.
+Because of the long tradition of property requirements for voting, the wider distribution of land was significant not just for economic purposes, but it also meant a broader base for voting.35 Thus, not only would voting could influence land policy, land policy could also influence voting.